kemalUzgoren/messaging-app/README.md

 ## Features

-- Text-based messaging between server and client over TCP/IP sockets
-- End messaging sessions with the "quit" command
+->  Text-based messaging between server and client over TCP/IP sockets ->  End messaging sessions with the "quit" command

 ## How does it work?

-- The server listens for connection requests on the specified port and responds to incoming messages.
+->  The server listens for connection requests on the specified port and responds to incoming messages.

-- The client connects to the server over the specified IP and port and sends text-based messages to the server.
+->  The client connects to the server over the specified IP and port and sends text-based messages to the server.

-- The server replies to the messages it receives and sends them back to the user.
+->  The server replies to the messages it receives and sends them back to the user.

-- The messaging session can be terminated by sending the "quit" command.
+->  The messaging session can be terminated by sending the "quit" command.

+## Compile the server
+->  gcc -o server server.c

+## Compile the client
+->  gcc -o client client.c

+## Start the server
+->  ./server

+## Start the client
+->  ./client